 Students who have passed the examinations at the end of the first year with good or excellent results qualify for direct admission to a three-year doctoral project in one of the participating research groups without being required to complete a Master's thesis first.

-The PhD program emphasizes independent research of the students.
-Doctoral students select three faculty members as their doctoral committee which closely monitors progress and advises students in their research projects.
+The PhD program emphasizes independent research carried out by the students.
+Doctoral students select three faculty members as their doctoral committee, who closely monitors progress and advises the students with regard to their research project.

-Laboratory work is complemented by a PhD curriculum in which a student completes the equivalent of at least 20 credits by choosing courses which are suitable with respect to her/his special area of study:
+Credit requirements are modest.
+According to the doctoral regulations, a student completes the equivalent of at least 20 credits (C) according to the European Credit Transfer System (ECTS) by choosing courses which are suitable with respect to her/his special area of study:

 At the end of the PhD program, a doctoral thesis is submitted either in the traditional format, or as a collection of scientific publications in internationally recognized journals along with a general introduction and discussion of the results.